OxxOrcus/OxxOrcus/README.md

 I have been certified in key technologies essential for modern mobile development, including: React Native, Node.js, JavaScript, NPM, Git, GitHub, GitHub Copilot, Expo and Prompt Engineering.

-A huge thank you to the instructors at DIO and the team at meutudo for this incredible learning opportunity.
-I am excited to apply these new skills to build innovative mobile solutions.

 I am currently exploring new opportunities in mobile development.
 Please feel free to connect or reach out!

 ---